ZOLGENSMA is a one-time-only intravenous infusion

 Prior to infusion, the prescribing physician should have:

-• Performed testing for the presence of anti-AAV9 antibodies
+- Performed baseline testing for the presence of anti-AAV9 antibodies

-• And, performed baseline tests for liver function, platelet count, and troponin-I to establish reference values for each
+- And, performed baseline tests for liver function, creatinine, complete blood count (including hemoglobin and platelet count), and troponin-I to establish reference values for each

 Step 2: Store and handle ZOLGENSMA properly.

-ZOLGENSMA is shipped in a special container and delivered frozen at negative 60 degrees Celsius, or negative 76 degrees Farenheit, or less.
+ZOLGENSMA is shipped in a special container and delivered frozen at negative 60 degrees Celsius, or negative 76 degrees Fahrenheit, or less.
 Do not refreeze.
-It should be refrigerated immediately upon receipt, at 2 to 8 degrees Celsius (or 36 to 46 degrees Farenheit), and protected from light.
+It should be refrigerated immediately upon receipt, at 2 to 8 degrees Celsius (or 36 to 46 degrees Fahrenheit), and protected from light.

 ZOLGENSMA is stable at this temperature, for up to 14 days from receipt.
 ZOLGENSMA is a suspension for intravenous infusion.